hofstadter-io/hof/README.md

-# hof - a polyglot tool for building software
+# hof - the high code framework

-The `hof` tool builds on Cuelang and leverages single-source of truth designs and data models, code generation, flexible resource and runtime systems, sharable workspaces, contexts, dev setups, and much much more.

-`hof` helps you get more done with less
+The `hof` tool tries to cover 80% of typical development activities and weave it together into a cohesive and fluid experience.
+Several influential design decisions permeate the tool:

+- A user writes single-source of truth (SSoT) design for expressing conceptual data models or processes at a higher level of abstraction
+- A tool reads this SSoT, the current context, and the users intent to construct as much of the implementation as possible
+- A higher level representation of data, code, cloud-native, and other building blocks will unlock development to more humans

+_[ also, the tool should definitely be built with itself ;]_

 [![GitHub Release](https://img.shields.io/github/v/release/hofstadter-io/hof)](https://github.com/hofstadter-io/hof/releases)
 [![GitHub milestone](https://img.shields.io/github/milestones/progress/hofstadter-io/hof/2)](https://github.com/hofstadter-io/hof/projects/1)